 A few representative R2L-led projects, to give a sense of the work:

 GTTA: Test-Time Adaptation for LLM Agents via Environment Interaction (ICLR 2026).
 Agents fail at deployment because of two distinct mismatches: a syntactic gap (unfamiliar observation formats) and a semantic gap (unknown state-transition dynamics).
 GTTA addresses both with lightweight online adaptation and a persona-driven exploration phase that probes the environment before task execution.
-On WebArena multi-site, this raises agent success from 2% to 23%.

-AgentIR: Reasoning-Aware Retrieval for Deep Research Agents (Preprint).
+AgentIR: Reasoning-Aware Retrieval for Deep Research Agents (COLM 2026).
 Deep research agents emit explicit natural-language reasoning before each search call — a signal that existing retrievers ignore.
 AgentIR jointly embeds the reasoning trace with the query and trains a 4B retriever that, on BrowseComp-Plus, reaches 68% accuracy with an open-weight agent versus 50% from conventional embeddings twice its size.

 SynQuE: Synthetic Dataset Quality Estimation Without Annotations (TMLR 2026).
 Synthetic data is abundant but quality varies.
 SynQuE ranks synthetic datasets by their expected real-world task performance using only limited unannotated real data.
 On text-to-SQL parsing, training on the top-3 synthetic datasets selected by SynQuE proxies raises accuracy from 30.4% to 38.4% on average.